plausible/website/_posts/2020-09-29-how-to-use-utm-parameters-to-track-your-campaigns-and-understand-where-the-dark-traffic-is-coming-from.md

 UTM parameters consist of:

+### UTM Source

-* `utm_source`: The name of the campaign source where you plan to share the link.
+`utm_source`: The name of the campaign source where you plan to share the link.
 Such as the name of your newsletter or the name of the social network you're doing a campaign on.

 The `utm_source` parameter is mandatory and required.
 Make sure to use it in all UTM tagged links.

+### UTM Medium

-* `utm_medium`: The name of the channel where the link is placed.
+`utm_medium`: The name of the channel where the link is placed.
 Such as email or paid social media posts.

 You can organize and group `utm_medium` tags within few of your main marketing strategies: